ow2-proactive/proactive-python-client/README.md

 pip install --upgrade proactive
 ```

-For access to the latest features and improvements, install the pre-release version:
+To access to the latest features and improvements, install the pre-release version:

 ```bash
 pip install --upgrade --pre proactive